vlandham/captain_z/out/captain_z.md

 "Let's get some lunch at one of the market stalls," Captain Z suggested.
 "Then I'll take you into the University before we head home."

-Irene, the other girl in Dr. Star's first class would mostly likely be among the books and papers there.
+Irene, the other girl in Dr. Star's first class would most likely be among the books and papers there.
 Perhaps she could help crack the note Sophia had found on Captain Spears's boat.
 Irene had helped design the pulleys and mechanisms that Walter had made to allow Captain Z to sail Wind Drinker solo.
 She seemed to know something about everything.
-Uncovering the hidden message might make for an easy task for her.
+Uncovering the hidden message might just be an easy task for her.

 They walked through the market stalls looking at all the food and wares for sale.
 Exotic spices filled one stall, their scents spilling out into the street and into their noses.
 Fresh fish were in another, some bigger than a man hung from the rafters.
 A few sellers had huge wheels of cheese on their tables and sausages linked together in long chains.
 Some stalls had silks and scarves and brightly colored cloth for sale.

-The crowds were filled with all sort of folks who were out enjoying the sights, smells, and tastes of the market.
+The crowds were filled with all sort of folk who were out enjoying the sights, smells, and tastes of the market.
 Families were strolling through to buy groceries for dinner.
 Merchants were perusing the stalls hoping to find good deals on silks or spices that they could resell in the smaller towns on the nearby islands.
 Town guards were roaming about in packs of two or three.
 There seemed to be a lot of them, and most seemed to have a sour look on their faces, from what Captain Z could see.

 _A bit unusual for such a nice day as this,_ she thought. _Most likely its all in my head, I'm seeing things because of Walter's words.
 But than Walter is always suspicious about something or somebody._

 As they walked, the bright colors of fresh fruit caught Lucy's eye and she went over to a large stand to admire them.
 The stand had dates and plums on their tables, along with baskets of lemons and oranges.
 Limes were in great big barrels, alongside large juicy looking apples.

 Lucy reached into one of the barrels and pulled out the biggest apple she had ever seen.
-She could barely hold it in one of her hands.
+She could barely hold it in her hand.
 She held it up and looked at it.
 Fruit like that rarely made it to the Port of Goodnews.
 Most of it was sent directly to the big cities of the Eastern Coast, where prices were higher and tastes were fancier.

 "Look!"
 She said to the others.

 Captain Z saw Lucy holding the apple and smiled.
-But her smile faded when she saw two guards came up behind Lucy with anger in their eyes.
+But her smile faded when she saw two guards come up behind Lucy with anger in their eyes.

 #